morfeojs/morfeo/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-- You can try running `yarn prettify` for style unification
+- You can try running `pnpm prettify` for style unification

 ## License